10 Things That Happen to Your Body When You Quit Vaping

 8 – Lower blood pressure

 Breaking the vaping habit lowers your blood pressure almost immediately.
-Over time your blood pressure will return to normal, causing you to feel better, have fewer headaches, and reducing your chances of potentially dangerous side effects such as high blood pressure, which can lead to a heart attack or stroke.
+Over time your blood pressure will return to normal, causing you to feel better, have fewer headaches, and reduce your chances of potentially dangerous side effects such as high blood pressure, which can lead to a heart attack or stroke.

 9 – Better chance of fighting infections